balmas/tei-digital-age/README.md

 ## Markup Guidelines

-We are using the TEI-Analytics subset of TEI P5.
+We are using the [TEI-Analytics](http://segonku.unl.edu/teianalytics/TEIAnalytics.html) subset of TEI P5.
 This schema is in the src/schemas directory.

 The scripts which prepare the digital edition require the following specific applications of this standard:

 * TEI element must contain an @xml:lang attribute for the main language of the text.
 Use 3 character language codes (grc, lat or eng)
-* Named entities should be identified using the <name/> element, using the ref attribute to point to a URI for the named entity.
+* Named entities should be identified using the &lt;name/&gt; element, using the @ref attribute to point to a URI for the named entity.
-  * If you specify a URI reference for a named entity which is among those supported by awld.js good things will happen in your display.
+  * If you specify a URI reference for a named entity which is among those supported by awld.js the display will automatically include that resource.
 * Citations should be identified using a quote tag inside a cit tag.
-  * If you specify a valid CTS URN from the Perseus repository as the value of the @n attribute on your quote tag, good things may happen in your display.
+  * If you specify a valid CTS URN from the Perseus repository as the value of the @n attribute on your quote tag, the display will automatically include that resource.

 ## Preparing the Digital Edition

 1. clone this repository or download the zip file and extract to a local directory, preserving folders
-2. Select one of the two sample texts in the src/data directory (tlg1396.tlg001.data.txt for Greek or stoa0261.stoa001_3.data.txt for Latin)
+2. Select one of the two sample texts from the src/data directory (tlg1396.tlg001.data.txt for Greek or stoa0261.stoa001_3.data.txt for Latin)

 ##  Transcribe
 * Create a new TEI XML file named according to the edition in the empty xml directory